Skip to main content

 (i) The parents are required to sign a written agreement allowing OKDHS to serve as the representative payee for the child's Social Security Administration (SSA) benefits, other government benefits, and court-authorized child support.

-(ii) SSA and other government benefits, and child support are used to pay for room and board (maintenance)._ HCBS services do not pay for room and board (maintenance).
+(ii) SSA and other government benefits, and child support are used to pay for room and board.
+HCBS services do not pay for room and board.

 (B) Parental responsibilities of a child receiving voluntary SFC are to:

-(xi) Participate in the member's education plan in accordance with Oklahoma State Department of Education regulations; and
+(xi) participate in the member's education plan per Oklahoma State Department of Education regulations; and

 (C) When moving out of Oklahoma, parents of a child receiving voluntary SFC are responsible for taking their minor child with them, since the child is no longer eligible for services because he or she is no longer an Oklahoma resident.

-(D) For children eighteen (18) years of age and younger, the case manager reports to CWS if the family moves out of Oklahoma without taking their child with them or if the family cannot be located.
+(D) For children 18 years of age and younger, the case manager reports to CWS if the family moves out of Oklahoma without taking their child with them or if the family cannot be located.

 (g) SFC is an appropriate living arrangement for many adults.
-The decision to use SFC for an adult is based on the member's need for residential support as described in his or her Individual Plan.
+The decision to use SFC for an adult is based on the member's need for residential support as described in the member's Individual Plan (Plan).

 (1) In general, SFC is appropriate for members who have not experienced family life.
-A child served in SFC may continue to receive services in the home indefinitely after turning eighteen (18) years of age.
+A child served in SFC may continue to receive services in the home indefinitely after turning 18 years of age.

 (2) The member who receives SFC services lives in the provider's home.